AI assistant — not human

 The user receives Copilot's output — which may contain content from any source the user has permission to access.

-Key Insight: Copilot does not bypass any permissions.
-It does not escalate privileges.
-It does not access data the user cannot access.
-The security risk is not that Copilot does something unauthorized — it is that Copilot makes existing permission problems instantly discoverable.
-The data was always accessible; Copilot just makes finding it effortless.
+Key Insight: Copilot does not bypass permissions or escalate privileges.
+It cannot access data that the user cannot access.
+The security risk is not that Copilot performs unauthorized actions.
+Instead, it quickly reveals existing permission problems.

 Copilot inherits the permissions of each user through Microsoft Graph.
 If an employee has access to a SharePoint site shared with "Everyone except external users" — which is the default for many sites created before 2023 — Copilot will surface content from that site.
 Before Copilot, this was a latent risk.
 With Copilot, it becomes an active data exposure vector.